WordPress/gutenberg/packages/interactivity/docs/2-api-reference.md

   - when the element is created.
   - each time there's a change on any of the properties of the `state` or `context` involved on getting the final value of the directive (inside the callback or the expression passed as reference).

-When `wp-style` directive references a callback to get its final value, the callback receives the class style property: `cssProperty`.
+When `wp-style` directive references a callback to get its final value, the callback receives the class style property: `css-property`.

 The value received by the directive is used to add or remove the style attribute with the associated CSS property: :
   - If the value is `false`, the style attribute is removed: `<div>`.
-  - If the value is a string, the attribute is added with its value assigned: `<div style="cssProperty: value;">`.
+  - If the value is a string, the attribute is added with its value assigned: `<div style="css-property: value;">`.

 #### `wp-text`